|Nutrition Facts (per serving)|

-This eggplant casserole is a fast and easy meal that's bursting with flavor.
+This eggplant casserole is a tasty dish that's just bursting with flavor.
 The eggplant is cubed and cooked with a tasty combination of cheese, eggs, bread crumbs, garlic, and chopped vegetables.

 Feel free to add some mushrooms to the eggplant casserole, or change the type of cheese.
 Monterey Jack cheese, fontina, or another kind of melting cheese, may be used.